 Soil Preference: Loam and sandy loam, prefers soils that are moist but well-drained

-Growth Habits and Disease Resistance:Vigorous and hardy with an upright and spreading growth habit, disease resistant
+Growth Habits and Disease Resistance:Canes get about 1m tall, vigorous and hardy with an upright and spreading growth habit.
+Generally disease resistant.

 Class: Primocane, this is an ever-bearing variety which produces fruit on the first and second year growth